HackerN64/F3DEX3/README.md

 tris in size because a third tri can't fit.
 So, their size has been reduced to two tris, saving a substantial amount of DMEM.

+### Segment 0

+Segment 0 is now reserved: ensure segment 0 is never set to anything but 0x00000000.
+In F3DEX2 and prior this was only a good idea (and SM64 and OoT always follow this); in F3DEX3 segmented addresses are now resolved relative to other segments.
+That is, `gsSPSegment(0x08, 0x07001000)` sets segment 8 to the base address of segment 7 with an additional offset of 0x1000.
+So for correct behavior when supplying a direct-mapped or physical address such as 0x80101000, segment 0 must always be 0x00000000 so that this address resolves to e.g.
+0x101000 as expected in this example.

 ### Obscure semantic differences from F3DEX2 that should never matter in practice

 - `SPLoadUcode*` corrupts the current M inverse transpose matrix state.
 If using